Deep dive into Meta’s algorithms shows that America’s political polarization has no easy fix

 “People want a simple solution and what these studies show is that it’s not simple,” said Harbath, a fellow at the Bipartisan Policy Center and the CEO of the tech and politics firm Anchor Change.
 “To me, it reinforces that when it comes to polarization, or people’s political beliefs, there’s a lot more that goes into this than social media.”

+Free Press, a non-profit that advocates for civil rights in tech and media, called Meta’s use of the research ”calculated spin.”

+“Meta execs are seizing on limited research as evidence that they shouldn’t share blame for increasing political polarization and violence,” Nora Benavidez, the group’s senior counsel and director of digital justice and civil rights said in a statement.
+“Studies that Meta endorses, which look piecemeal at narrow time periods, shouldn’t serve as excuses for allowing lies to spread.”

-The work also revealed the extent of the ideological differences of Facebook users and the different ways that conservatives and liberals use the platform to get news and information about politics.
+The four studies also revealed the extent of the ideological differences of Facebook users and the different ways that conservatives and liberals use the platform to get news and information about politics.

 Conservative Facebook users are more likely to consume content that has been labeled misinformation by fact-checkers.
 They also have more sources to choose from.
 The analysis found that among the websites included in political Facebook posts, far more cater to conservatives than liberals.